-Many people with HCM have few, if any, symptoms and can lead normal lives without significant symptoms.
+Many people with HCM have a few, if any, symptoms and can lead normal lives without significant symptoms.
 However, this condition can also have serious consequences.
-Life threatening arrhythmias resulting in cardiac arrest can sometimes be the first symptom.
+Life-threatening arrhythmias resulting in cardiac arrest can sometimes be the first symptom.

 Signs and symptoms of HCM may include one or more of the following: